HealthSamurai/documentation/modules-1/integration-toolkit/ccda-converter/ccda-fhir-dsl.md

 ```

 `aidbox.ccda.rules.vital-signs/narrative` - means that we are going to override narrative in Vital Signs namespace
-`assoc` - this instruction means that we substitute all conversion rules to the given in `.yaml` file
+`replace` - this instruction means that we substitute all conversion rules to the given in `.yaml` file

 If you need to substitute just one rule and leave all the rest there is `select` instruction: